The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Background

-U Křížků was a hospoda which is unclear where was located.
+was a hospoda whose location is unclear.
 The novel states that Švejk used half an hour to steal the bell so it must have been within easy walking distance from Karlín.
-The text of the novel limits it further: it was a zajezdní hospoda (coaching inn) so is likely to have been located on a former approach road.
+The text of the novel limits it further: it was a zajezdní hospoda (roadside inn) and therefore likely to have been located on a former approach road.

-Jaroslav Šerák mentions five other alternatives but further away, see web-link.
-But it should be notet that neither Kříčka nor those five are listed as coaching inns in the address book, so could the autor have mixed it up with some other place?
-The coaching inn U města Hamburku, which is located on the same street, could be a candidate.
+Jaroslav Šerák mentions five other alternatives but further away[a].
+However, it should be noted that neither Kříčka nor those five are listed as roadside inns in the address book, so could the author have mixed it up with some other place?
+The roadside inn U města Hamburku, located on the same street, could be a candidate.

 Quote(s) from the novel